 You are here

 Marcel Vigneron has dedicated his life to gastronomy and honing his skills as a chef.
-As an artisan with an affinity for culinary knowledge, Marcel views his knife as an extension of his hand, the kitchen as a workshop and the earth as a grocery store.
-Marcel attended the acclaimed Culinary Institute of America (CIA) in New York and received his Associates degree in Culinary Arts, as well as a Bachelors Degree in Hospitality Management.
-At the CIA, Marcel enrolled in the teaching assistant program where he served as the Sous Chef at the school’s award-winning Ristorante Caterina de’ Medici.
-Since then, he has continued to pursue the progression of gastronomy.
+As an artisan with an affinity for culinary knowledge, Vigneron views his knife as an extension of his hand, the kitchen as a workshop, and the earth as a grocery store.
+He attended the acclaimed Culinary Institute of America (CIA) in New York and received his associate’s degree in the culinary arts, as well as a bachelor’s degree in hospitality management.